networknt/light-doc/content/en/concern/metrics.md

 ## reportInMinutes

 In the metrics.yml, you can choose reportInMinutes.
-This is a period the system caches and calculates statistic info about the request/response and report to the Influxdb.
+This is a period the system caches and calculates statistical info about the request/response and reports it to the Influxdb.
 After the report, the data set is reset so that the collection is started from scratch again.
-Depending on the performance requirement for your services and your capacity of influxdb, you may choose long report period or short report period.
-Short period like 5 minutes will generate more traffic and data to influxdb but reduce the chance of data loss when server is restarting.
-Long period like 15 minutes will reduce the load to influxdb and you can keep more days data online in influxdb to study the long term trends of your services.
+Depending on the performance requirement for your services and your capacity of influxdb, you may choose a long report period or short report period.
+Short period like 5 minutes will generate more traffic and data to influxdb but reduce the chance of data loss when the server is restarting.
+Long period like 15 minutes will reduce the load to influxdb and you can keep more days' data online in influxdb to study the long term trends of your services.